Best PC racing wheels in 2024: my favorite direct drive and budget steering wheels for sim racing

 You'll need to spend a bit more cash on the Logitech if you want the full experience as well, as the pedals come separately.

 That being said, the Pro Racing Pedal set is absolutely brilliant.
 It's not exactly cheap.
 But given what you get here, the pedals are actually pretty good value for what you end up receiving.
-This is a three-pedal set, including two metal plated brake and clutch pedals and a large gas pedal.
+This is a three-pedal set, including two metal-plated brake and clutch pedals and a large gas pedal.
 The inclusion of a clutch pedal as standard is much appreciated, as that provides you with a lot more options.
 However, the real icing on the cake is the load-cell brake, which mimics the feeling of a real car's braking system and provides a huge dose of immersion.

 Once you've used a load-cell brake kit, you won't want to use anything else.

-Another highlight is the dual clutch paddles beneath the already brilliant shifters.
-These are for games where a racing-style clutch is required for launching the car at the start, like F1 23, and you can customise them to your hearts content for all sorts of uses.
+Another highlight is the dual-clutch paddles beneath the already brilliant shifters.
+These are for games where a racing-style clutch is required for launching the car at the start, like F1 23, and you can customise them to your heart's content for all sorts of uses.
 Personally I like to swap in the handbrake for the clutch pedals, freeing up some other wheel buttons for a multitude of other uses.
 A dedicated handbrake would be better in WRC 23, as would an H-shifter, but I'm not made of money!

-That brings us onto the price.
+That brings us to the price.
 There's no getting round it, it's a lot of money to spend on a PC peripheral, and if you're looking to spend less but won't settle for less than direct drive, the Moza R5 below is more your speed.
 However, the Logitech Pro Racing kit feels as much a high-end offering in power and performance as it should for the price, and it'll come as no surprise that every detail and every material screams premium, long-lasting quality as we've come to expect from Logitech over the years.

 It's our overall best racing wheel for a reason, and all that power, convenience, detail and build quality make it our absolute top pick for PC racing wheel bliss.